piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

-= Minimum Requirements: WooCommerce 2.2 and WordPress 4.0 =
+= Minimum Requirements: WooCommerce 2.2 =

+= 4.1.6 =

+* Fix - More flexible protocol checks of email permalinks

 = 4.1.5 =

 * Fix - Check protocol of email permalinks
 * Fix - Show preview links on the settings page
+* Fix - Consistent privileges for users with admin access

 = 4.1.4 =